 Drug testing has evolved since its inception during WWII.
 In 1986, President Reagan directed major employers to implement workplace drug screening to promote a safe and drug-free environment.
 Today, drug testing can be used for pre-employment screening, random, periodic, post-accident, and return-to-duty purposes.

-There are different ways on how to detect drugs in a person’s system.
-There are test strips
+There are many ways to detect drugs in a person’s system:

-Drug testing is one of the key tools to maintaining a healthy and safe environment for everyone and it is important to educate people
+Drug testing is one of the key tools for maintaining a healthy and safe environment for everyone at work.